 Who's Responsible for the Cub Scout Six Essentials?

 Being responsible for their own gear is an important lesson for our Cub Scouts to learn.
 This includes packing and carrying it.
-As you're preparing for your outdoor activity, have your Cub Scout use the list in his handbook to collect his or her essentials.
+As you're preparing for your outdoor activity, have your Cub Scout use the list in their handbook to collect their essentials.

 Because they're still little folks, Cub Scouts should have a lightweight backpack for their gear.
 This Zomake backpack only weighs about 8 oz. and is roomy enough for the six essentials with room to spare.

 After they've packed their six essentials, go over the list with your Cub Scout to make sure they have everything.
 This is a great time to talk about what might happen if you forget to pack an item.

 For example, you could discuss how not having your sunscreen could lead to a really bad sunburn.
 Or how not having enough water could be very dangerous to your health.